First World: Historic

 During the Cold War era, the relationships between the First World, Second World and the Third World were very rigid.
 The First World and Second World were at constant odds with one another via the tensions between their two cores, the United States and the Soviet Union, respectively.
 The Cold War, as its name suggests, was a primarily ideological struggle between the First and Second Worlds, or more specifically, the U.S. and the Soviet Union.
 Multiple doctrines and plans dominated Cold War dynamics including the Truman Doctrine and Marshall Plan (from the U.S.) and the Molotov Plan (from the Soviet Union).
 The extent of the tension between the two worlds was evident in Berlin -- which was then split into East and West.
-To stop citizens in East Berlin from having too much exposure to the capitalist West, the Soviet Union put up the Berlin Wall within the actual city.
+To stop citizens in East Berlin from having too much exposure to the capitalist West, the Soviet Union erected the Berlin Wall within the city.